-C++98 Object-Oriented Programming: A Deep Dive into Classes and Objects
+C++98 OOP: Deep Dive into Classes and Objects

-Classes and objects are core concepts in C++ object-oriented programming, but in embedded contexts, they are often misunderstood as "heavy," "slow," or "overly fancy."
-In reality, classes do not equal complexity, and OOP does not mean you must use inheritance and polymorphism.
-In resource-constrained embedded systems with clear business logic, the core value of a class comes down to one thing: binding "state" with "the code that operates on that state."
+Classes and objects are the core concepts of C++ Object-Oriented Programming (OOP).
+However, in the embedded context, they are often misunderstood as being "heavy," "slow," or "flashy."
+In reality, classes do not equal complexity, and OOP does not strictly require inheritance or polymorphism.
+In resource-constrained embedded systems with clear business logic, the core value of a class is singular: binding "state" with the "code that operates on that state."

 In other words, the primary value of a class is not abstraction, but constraint.

-In this chapter, we will start from C structs and gradually transition to C++ classes, breaking down every key concept clearly—including constructors and destructors, member initializer lists, this pointers, static members, const member functions, friends, and the explicit and mutable keywords, which are often overlooked but highly useful.
+In this chapter, we will start from C structs and gradually transition to C++ classes, dissecting every key concept—including constructors and destructors, member initializer lists, the this pointer, static members, const member functions, friends, and the explicit and mutable keywords, which are often overlooked but extremely useful.

 1. From struct to class

-In C, we use structs to organize data, and then use standalone functions to operate on that data.
+In C, we use structs to organize data, and then use separate functions to operate on that data.
 For example, LED control code in C style might look like this:

 // C 风格:数据和操作分离